 Q. I am about to have my first opportunity to read from my newly-finished memoir.
-Any tips for a memoir reading program so that I can make the most of the opportunity?
+Any tips for a doing a memoir reading program so that I can make the most of the opportunity?

 1. Specifically, you ought not to read for longer than 30 minutes.
 Then, 15 minutes for Q & A and 15 minutes for meeting your audience personally.

 2. But before you speak, you must set your goals for the program.
 Why are you participating in this program?
 I will presume that you are viscerally interested in sharing your life otherwise you would not have written the memoir.
 Let’s presume on your enthusiasm and let that be taken for granted.